-No Scottish Pollutant Release Inventory (SPRI) sites (which record air pollutant releases), are located within 10km of the scheme (Scotland's Environment).
+One site noted on the Scottish Pollutant Release Inventory (SPRI) (which records air pollutant releases), lies within 10km of the scheme extents.
+The 'Liberty Lochaber Aluminium, Lochaber Smelter' is recorded for production and processing of metals and lies 2.5km southeast of the scheme (Scotland's Environment).

-Baseline air quality at the scheme location is likely to be primarily influenced by traffic along the A82 trunk road and Caledonian Canal.
-Secondary sources are likely derived from day-to-day urban and agricultural activities.
+Baseline air quality at the scheme location is likely to be primarily influenced by traffic along the A830 trunk road and Caledonian Canal.
+Secondary sources are likely derived from day-to-day urban activities.
+The West Highland Line railway spans the Caledonian Canal 30m south of the scheme.
+Rail traffic will therefore also have an impact on air quality in the area.